linux-system-roles/logging/roles/rsyslog/README.md

      cert:          Path to cert for Elasticsearch.
 Default to '/etc/rsyslog.d/es-cert.pem'
      key:           Path to key for Elasticsearch.
 Default to "/etc/rsyslog.d/es-key.pem"
      ca_cert_src:   Path to the CA cert file on the local host to copy to the target host.
 	                If ca_cert is specified, copied to the location.
-Otherwise, to rsyslog_config_dir.
+Otherwise, to logging_config_dir.
      cert_src:      Path to the cert file on the local host to copy to the target host.
 	                If cert is specified, copied to the location.
-Otherwise, to rsyslog_config_dir.
+Otherwise, to logging_config_dir.
      key_src:       Path to the key file on the local host to copy to the target host.
 	                If key is specified, copied to the location.
-Otherwise, to rsyslog_config_dir.
+Otherwise, to logging_config_dir.
    ```
 - `files`: array of dictionary to specify the facility and severity filter and the full path to store logs satisfying the filter.
 It takes the sub-variables - `name`, `facility`, `severity`, `exclude`, and `path`.
 Unless the name and the path are given, the element is skipped.
 Files output format